Research Visa Sponsorship Jobs in West Virginia

 Which visa types are most common for research roles in West Virginia?

-The H-1B is the most common visa for research scientists and specialists requiring a bachelor's degree or higher in a specific field.
+The H-1B visa is the most common visa for research scientists and specialists requiring a bachelor's degree or higher in a specific field.
 J-1 visas are widely used for postdoctoral researchers and exchange scholars, particularly at WVU and Marshall.
 O-1 visas appear for researchers with significant publications or awards.
 Universities and federal labs are cap-exempt for H-1B purposes, which simplifies the sponsorship process compared to private employers.

 Which cities in West Virginia have the most research sponsorship jobs?